 9. SnapShots Retail Experience

 While we enjoyed our experience with our photographer, Lugar, the retail shop left us frustrated.
-First, the photography packages are quite steep.
-This is coming from someone that had a portrait business for many years.
+First, the photography packages are quite pricey.
+This is coming from someone that had a portrait photography business for many years.
 With the high prices, you would expect the same in service.
 Not so.
 As mentioned earlier, we had chosen the photos we wanted in our room, but the selections did not make it to the retail shop.
 We had to re-select every image hoping we remembered what they were.
 The selection process was antiquated and slow.
 You sat in front of a computer screen with tiny thumbnails showing your images.
 If you wanted to see one enlarged you asked the agent behind the computer.
 The process of picking out 15 images took us an hour. **Sandals Grenada Tip: Don’t wait until the last minute to purchase your photographs.

 10. Island Routes: Half Day Grenada Sampler